chen420-jiaqi/challenge/README.md

 ---
 ## Attached

-- PDF of the UI design mocks
+- PDF of the UI design mocks# react-challenge